- Holidays and Celebrations»

 Thus, from ancient times to the present, society has developed the practice of setting aside certain days in each season where people take a break from working to satisfy their material needs and do something different.

-We call such days Holidays, a name which is a contraction of the words holy and days.
+We call the days set aside to rejuvenate our spirit Holidays, a name which is a contraction of the words holy and days.

 Holidays are named this way to signify that these are special days dedicated to the renewal of our spiritual side by bringing people together to feast and play.